-Below we have provided information regarding the wildlife guests can enjoy while staying at our Estes Park inn.
-Viewing wildlife is just one of the many Estes Park attractions available for guests.
-Choose Alpine Trail Ridge Inn for an enjoyable Estes Park lodging experience.
+Below we have provided information regarding the wildlife guests can enjoy while staying at any of the hotels in Estes Park, CO.
+Viewing wildlife is just one of the many amazing things you’re sure to see while you’re here in the Rocky Mountain National Park area.

-The more visitors there are in an area the less likely to see wildlife.
-They can see us and hear us and smell us long before we do them.
-Find a less travelled spot and sit quietly in the early morning or late evening.
+The more visitors there are in an area, the less likely you are to see wildlife.
+They can see, hear and smell us long before we do them, so try to find a less travelled spot and sit quietly in the early morning or late evening.
 Watch and listen as the mountains greet the morning or settle down for the night.

 Elk are the largest and most plentiful of the original inhabitants of our beautiful mountains.
-In recent years they have grown in numbers and can now be seen year round.
+In recent years, they have grown in population and can now be seen year round.
 The elk roam from meadow to meadow munching on the grass, trees and shrubs.
-After the rutting season from mid September through mid-October they hang out in the Estes Valley for the rest of the winter.
-You may be late to work due to traffic congestion, we may be late to work due to a herd of elk crossing the road (they take their time and they don't look both ways).
+After the rutting season from mid-September through mid-October, they hang out in the Estes Valley for the rest of the winter.
+Much like you may be late to work due to traffic congestion, we may be late to work due to a herd of elk crossing the road (they take their time and they don't look both ways!)

 Mule Deer are more skittish than elk.
 They prefer to keep to the relative safety of the trees.
 Walk quietly and look into the forest for a chance at spotting a deer.
-A deer is more likely to dart across the road than an elk.
-Where there is one deer there are usually five or six right behind.
+Deer are more likely to dart across the road than elk.
+Where there is one deer, there are usually five or six right behind.
 Stop your car and give them a chance to cross safely.

 Moose like to feed in willow thickets.
 Two or three moose have been seen in the willow thickets near Sprague Lake however, a larger willow thicket habitat is found along the Colorado River in the Kawuneeche Valley on the park's west side.

 Coyote, fox, porcupine and other smaller animals go about their business everyday.
 For predatory animals, having their hunt interrupted by humans can mean the loss of a meal so with their keen hearing and sense of smell they may choose to look for dinner well away from the crowds.
-The smaller animals however, probably glad for a well timed interruption.
+The smaller animals however are probably glad for a well-timed interruption.

 Although rarely seen, there are a few beaver busily working in our rivers.
 The ecosystems they create are an important contribution to the fish, animals and birds that live around them.